experiandataquality/aperture-data-studio-sdk/ExampleSteps/README.md

 1. Run `gradle build` either from the command line or from IntelliJ IDEA:

     ![gradle build](readme-images/gradle-build.png)

+    **Note:** This deployment uses the IPGeolocation step as an example.
+For AddVAT and ConcatValues (and any other custom step), repeat these steps in their respective folders.

 2. The output of the build is located at `build/libs/IPGeolocation-all.jar`: